Claire Birch

 About me and my therapy practice

-I'm Claire, an integrative counsellor specialising in postnatal and perinatal mental health.
-I work with mothers, fathers, and parents of all kinds who are finding parenthood harder than they expected, whether that's in the early weeks after birth, or further down the line when things still don't feel quite right.
+I'm Claire, an integrative counsellor specialising in parent and family wellbeing.
+I work with mothers, fathers, and parents of all kinds who are finding parenthood harder than they expected, whether that's in the early weeks after birth, or years later when the challenges have simply changed shape.

-A general sense that something isn't right, even if you can't name it
+Postnatal depression and anxiety, birth trauma, OCD, intrusive thoughts, identity shifts, relationship strain, and a general sense that something isn't right, even if you can't name it.

 Practice description